pbishay/Python_Projects/README.md

 # Branch 3: Risk-Preferences
 This model is aimed at assessing the degree of risk-averseness by looking at the choices an individual is predicted to make when choosing between lottery bundles, given human input for a list of questions that the model asks.
 The model creates a utility function for the user and that utility function then makes lottery choices between 2 lotteries.
 It is also tested with a predefined risk-averse utility function and risk taking utility function.
 This was created for a school project for grad class, but is not sophisticated enough to give very detailed estimates of risk-averseness.

+# Branch 4: Clustering Algorithm
+I am currently working on creating a k-means clustering algorithm.
+The aim for this algorithm, and generally for a k-means clustering algorithm, is to define a number of clusters for data points in 1, 2, or 3 dimensions.
+Based on the distance of points from each other, the algorithm finds an optimal solution which minimizes variance between the points.
+This is relevant to machine learning and useful in real life applications such as geographica data (lat/long), analyzing data by clustering it and creating a model with the cluster as a parameter, etc. You can check out my current progress as I continue to work on this!

+# Future Projects
+My future projects in python revolve around automating data collection (things like webscraping which I have been playing around with), creating appealing and interactive visuals (pandas plotly, and mathplotlib), and machine learning.